 Use archive files

-If the theme you just unpacked is an icon theme, simply move the extracted folder inside the .icons folder.
+If the theme you unpacked is an icon theme, move the extracted folder inside the .icons folder.
 In case the downloaded theme is a GTK or Gnome shell theme, place the extracted folder inside the .themes folder.
-To give an example, below is the link to download Obsidian icon theme.
+To give an example, below is the link to download the Obsidian icon theme.
 Download the .tar.xz file and then extract it.

 Ubuntu 17.10 shadow icon theme